 Now your mind is probably worrying about bigger issues.
 Will I be able to find a job in Canada?
-Will my accommodation be okay?
-Will I like the people there, or will they like me?
-Will the climate be suitable or will I just be sneezing all the time?
+How can I find reasonable accomodation?
+Are the people there polite?
+Is the climate suitable or will I just be sneezing all the time?
 These are just some of the questions that may be keeping you up at night.

-However, these are genuine concerns- and although all of them can be solved with time, if they are on your mind, you are only one in thousands.
+However, these are genuine concerns.
+Although all of them can be solved with time, if they are on your mind, you are only one in thousands.
 Many people believe that you have to start all over again when you move to a new country- and that stands for career choices too.
-If you do get in touch with the wrong immigration lawyer, you may hear the same rant regarding starting all over and being prepared.
-Nevertheless, if you look in the right places, you can get there quicker and without hassle.
-While some immigration lawyers can only give you limited guidance regarding the process, Pursuit’s expert Immigration Coaches can give you a full-fledged solution- which includes guidance on all the other issues bothering you.

-If you are worried despite your immigration lawyer’s reassurances that you may go from hero to zero after immigration, here is what you need to know.
+Your immigration lawyer is one form of reassurance if you are worried that you may go from hero to zero after immigration, here is more.

 Jobs are Available

-Ordinary immigration lawyers may not be able to help you in this regard, but Pursuit’s Immigration Coaches can help you with the whole Canada immigration process, which includes settling down and getting a job.
-Find out more, here.
+Ordinary immigration lawyers may not be able to help you in this regard, but Pursuit’s Immigration Coaches can help you with the whole Canada immigration process.
+This includes settling down and getting a job.
+Find out more here.